aydin1918/HTMLParser/README.md

 # HTMLParser
+Version 1.0
-GUI application which parse tables and safe data in MySQL
+- GUI application which parse tables and safe data in MySQL
+- User need a password to run an application.